AAAI-DISIM-UnivAQ/ASP_DALI/ReadMe.md

 If you user this code, please cite us in your work:

 * Costantini S., De Gasperis G, Nazzicone G. _Exploration of Unknown Territory via DALI Agents and ASP Modules_.
 Distributed Computing and Artificial Intelligence, 12th International Conference, pp 285-292, 3-4 June 2015, Salamanca, ES, Springer

+Note: all of the third parties opensource libraries used on the web interface have to be installed separately.